SakuraOnsen/SakuraIT/README.md

 #Libraries
 -Discord JS (to get the Discord API)
--path/fs (To handle the commands and events)
- -dotenv (To log our private tokens)
+-path/fs (To handle the commands and events) (Handler commands/events are not in public) -dotenv (To log our private tokens)